shoeffner/mthesis/src/gaze_library.md

 finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features are developed and pushed onto a common branch, the so called trunk or master.

-[^hashadvantages]: Having a unique hash for a code has other advantages as well, for example it can be used to verify the integrity of source code.
-  While for SHA1, the algorithm behind git's hash creation, a hash collision has been found [@Stevens2017], Git takes steps against it.
-[^onlydiffpushed]: Technically, only the differences between the original and the changed version are submitted, plus some meta information.

 Gaze is published on the source code hosting service [GitHub](https://github.com).
 When a new commit is